QuickBooks Blog

 2. Choose your crowdfunding platform

-You’ll want to create your campaign using one dedicated platform, and there are plenty of crowdfunding sites to choose from.
-Some of the most popular crowdfunding websites like GoFundMe, Indiegogo, or Kickstarter make the process easy to manage.
+You’ll want to create your campaign using one dedicated platform, and there are plenty of platforms to choose from.

 It’s important to note that different crowdfunding platforms have different rules, target audiences, and approaches.
-Do your research so you can choose the site that best fits your crowdfunding needs.
+Do your research to choose the site that best suits your crowdfunding needs.

 3. Launch your campaign